evolvingweb/sitediff/README.md

 * **Specifying paths**

-  When you run ```sitediff diff```, you can specify which pages to look at in several ways:
+  When you run ```sitediff diff```, you can specify which pages to look at in 2 ways:

-  1. The ```paths``` key in your configuration file.
   1. The option ```--paths /foo /bar ...```.

      If you're trying to fix one page in particular, specifying just that one path will make ```sitediff diff``` run quickly!

   1. The option ```--paths-file FILE``` with a newline-delimited text file.

      This is particularly useful when you're trying to eliminate all diffs.
      SiteDiff creates a file ```output/failures.txt``` containing all paths which had differences, so as you try to fix differences, you can run:

-     ```sitediff diff --paths-file output/failures.txt```
+     ```sitediff diff --paths-file sitediff/failures.txt```

 * **Debugging rules**